 The most frequent causes of gout frequently prevail in our daily diet.
 One reason is a high intake of purine.
 Food rich in purine can ultimately result in increasing uric acid quantities in your blood.
 It is admittedly difficult to maintain a distance from specific high purine food; however, it is not impossible.

-These food items include organ meats for instance kidney, brain and liver, which are not only rich in purine, but also have large quantities of cholesterol.
+These food items include organ meats for instance kidney, brain and liver.
+They are not only rich in purine, but also have large quantities of cholesterol.
 Similarly sea food, including certain kinds of fish, lobsters, shrimps, crabs, to name a few, also contributes towards increased purine levels.

 Moreover, some vegetables are also rich in purine and can lead to gout.
 Spinach, mushrooms, asparagus, cauliflower are some of them.
-However, purine intake through vegetables is not as hazardous as intake through other sources because, purine from plant sources is excreted relatively easily from the human body, hence causing a smaller amount of damage.
+However, purine intake through vegetables is not as hazardous as intake through other sources.
+Purine from plant sources is excreted relatively easily from the human body, hence causing a smaller amount of damage.
 Remember, protein rich diets are rich in purine too.

 Carrying weight above your ideal level can be the basis for a variety of health troubles, such as high blood pressure, high level of cholesterol, and gout, among others.
 Obesity and gout has a strong association.
 When people become obese, their risk of coming down with gout also increases.
 A surplus of body fat slows down the uric acid emission from the kidney, which becomes the reason for hyperuricemia, which eventually turns into gout.
 Consequently, the more you weigh, the more you are likely to suffer from gout.

 If you have a gout attack or swollen joints, it would be wise to decide on losing weight as soon as possible.
 Weight loss will permit discharge of fatty substance from your body in a consistent manner and diminish the side effects it has on your body.

 Suggested article: Understanding The Link Between Obesity And Gout